Bevy Tutorial: Pong

 To make these systems draw something we need 3 things:

-- A position on the screen
+to give a position on the screen - A

 Each of these is handled by a separate component that the systems from the RenderPlugins